Kick Up the Creativity in Common Core Test Preparation

 Common Core Test Prep Materials

 A classroom of students sitting calmly at their desks, pouring over their practice materials, brows furrowed in concentration…well, it’s any teacher’s dream.
 It’s also a great way to get them used to the process of taking a test and prepare them for how to behave on test day.
-When students complete test preparation activities like practice worksheets or online practice, they not only feel confident with the test content, but it also removes the “unknowns” of test day and can reduce their test anxiety.
+Completing test preparation activities like practice worksheets or online practice can help students feel confident with the test content.
+It also removes the “unknowns” of test day and can reduce their test anxiety.

 Test prep resources are focused on the content areas that will be assessed on test day, such as English language arts, mathematics, and science.
 They are a great way to reinforce the rigorous content and critical thinking skills required by the Common Core State Standards and other state standards.
-Look for materials that are written especially for the CCSS (tip: check the book’s table of contents) and feature lessons with a supportive gradual-release model.
-These materials also allow students to practice the various types of questions they’ll see on test day, so they become familiar with how the assessment will be presented.
+Look for materials that are written especially for the CCSS (check the book’s table of contents) and feature lessons with a supportive gradual-release model.
+These materials also allow students to practice the various types of questions they’ll see on test day.
+This helps them become familiar with how the assessment will be presented.

 Test Prep Activities That Get The Blood Pumping